 "A mad scientist creates a monster called "Mosaico," who breaks out of the laboratory to hunt down and kill beautiful women."

-A star is born!
 On this day in 1984 (in France), Dream One (aka Nemo) delivered a mix of Fantasy and Adventure for audiences.
-Written (in part) and directed by Arnaud Sélignac, the film starred Seth Kibel, Jason Connery, and Mathilda May.
+Written (in part) and directed by Arnaud Sélignac, the film starred Seth Kibel, Jason Connery, Mathilda May, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "A young boy imagines being in a tale he's about to hear.
 In this magical world he encounters many famous characters from other tales, aliens and other beings and, of course, a beautiful princess."